Tools

 Note: Forces and moments labels for the elemental method will display the values from all the welded nodes of the element.

 - draw coordinate systems based on selected Method.
 Per full weld, the method uses information from the Weld Finder Tool.
-Per element, the method calculates a coordinate system at each node.
+Elemental-Nodal method calculates a coordinate system at each node.
 Averaged vectors from the neighbor elements are used:

 -detailed information about single weld part, including results for each element/node.